Charismatic movement: Reformed

 In Congregational and Presbyterian churches which profess a traditionally Calvinist or Reformed theology, there are differing views regarding present-day continuation or cessation of the gifts (charismata) of the Spirit.
 Generally, however, Reformed Charismatics distance themselves from renewal movements with tendencies that could be perceived as overemotional, such as Word of Faith, Toronto Blessing, Brownsville Revival and Lakeland Revival.

 Prominent Reformed charismatic denominations are the Sovereign Grace Churches and the Every Nation Churches in the United States.
 In Great Britain the Newfrontiers churches and movement, founded by Terry Virgo, are among Reformed charismatic churches.

-Roman Catholicism
+Catholicism

 Praise and Worship during a Catholic charismatic renewal Healing Service.

 In the United States the Catholic Charismatic Renewal was led by individuals such as Kevin Ranaghan and others at the University of Notre Dame in Notre Dame, Indiana.
 Duquesne University in Pittsburgh, which was founded by the Congregation of the Holy Spirit, a Catholic religious community, began hosting charismatic revivals in 1977.